Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Toward standard timers in PBH binary systems

 Due to the expansion of the Universe, the cosmological redshift is introduced in the observed probability distribution, which is

 where redshifted major axis becomes $a_z = (1 + z) a$.
-However, the redshift does not leave imprints on the eccentricity $e$, it can be found in time evolution of the eccentricity that the redshift effect in major axis, mass and time cancel with each other in Eq.~\eqref{eq:a_e_evolution}, which results in no redshift effect appearing in observed eccentricity.
+However, the redshift does not leave imprints on the eccentricity $e$, it can be found the $1+z$ factors coming from the major axis, mass and time in Eq.~\eqref{eq:a_e_evolution} cancel out with each other, which results in no redshift effect appearing in observed eccentricity.
 In measuring eccentricity in binary systems, the precision is not very high due to the lack of suitable GW waveform templates \cite{Gayathri:2020coq}.
 Therefore, we only consider probability distributions on the major axis $dP/da$ for a practical numerical solution, which can be obtained from Eq.~\eqref{eq:multi_obs_dist} as following

-In the numerical solution of evolution in probability distributions, we consider two types of initial probability distributions in PBH binary systems.
+In the numerical solution of the evolution of probability distributions, we consider two types of initial probability distributions for the major axis and eccentricity of the PBH binaries.
 One is the Gaussian distribution localized at a specific major axis and eccentricity.
-After studying the Gaussian distribution, a general distribution can be decomposed into Gaussian distributions \cite{bhattacharya1967simple, gregor1969algorithm}.
-The other probability distribution in PBH binary systems is chosen from \cite{Sasaki:2016jop, Ioka:1998nz},
+After studying the Gaussian distribution, a general initial distribution can be decomposed into Gaussian distributions \cite{bhattacharya1967simple, gregor1969algorithm}.
+The other one is the standard probability distribution in PBH binary systems under the assumption of random spatial distribution of PBHs, which is chosen from \cite{Sasaki:2016jop, Ioka:1998nz}, \footnote{Even though initial probability distribution of PBH binaries is undetermined, the chosen distribution functions are reasonable in analysis.
+The analysis with initial Gaussian distribution can be extended to a general initial distribution case, and the analysis with the standard probability distribution under the random distribution of PBHs is an expected template in future GW data analysis.}

 where $f_\mathrm{PBH}$ is the present energy density fraction of PBHs in the dark matter and $\bar{x}$ is the physical mean separation of PBHs at matter-radiation equality.
 Based on different types of initial probability distributions, a numerical study on the evolution of probability distribution of PBH binaries on the major axis $a$ following Eqs.~\eqref{eq:a_e_evolution}\eqref{eq:distribution_on_major_axis} is shown in Fig~.\ref{fig:practical_model}.